Schedule Free Consultation

 When Is a Personal Injury Settlement Taxable?

 As stated, if your personal injury settlement doesn’t relate to a physical injury or illness, it will likely be taxed.
-Here a few additional instances in which your settlement will be taxed:
+Here are a few additional instances in which your settlement funds will be taxed:

 Breach of Contract